Barbora Krejcikova wins Wimbledon for her second Grand Slam trophy by beating Jasmine Paolini

-LONDON (AP) — Barbora Krejcikova won Wimbledon for her second Grand Slam title with a 6-2, 2-6, 6-4 victory over Jasmine Paolini in the final on Saturday.
+LONDON (AP) — Barbora Krejcikova kept insisting that nobody — not her friends, not her family, not even herself — would believe she won Wimbledon for her second Grand Slam title.

-Krejcikova is a 28-year-old from the Czech Republic who adds this trophy to her championship at the French Open in 2021.
+Her first major championship, as an unseeded player at the French Open three years ago, certainly was a surprise.
+This one, which came via a 6-2, 2-6, 6-4 victory over Jasmine Paolini in the final at the All England Club on Saturday, was maybe just as unpredictable, sure, but perhaps now it's time to recognize that these sorts of results from Krejcikova are not only possible but make perfect sense.

+“It’s just unreal what just happened.
+Definitely the best day of my tennis career — and also the best day of my life,” said Krejcikova, a 28-year-old from the Czech Republic, who thanked her late mentor, 1998 Wimbledon champion Jana Novotna, for pushing her into professional tennis.

+Even while holding her gold champion's plate, Krejcikova described herself as "the lucky one" for getting past the seventh-seeded Paolini, who also was the runner-up at the French Open last month.

-She was unseeded in Paris back then and was only the 31st of 32 seeds at the All England Club after illness and a back injury this season limited her to a 7-9 record entering this tournament.
+Krejcikova was only the 31st of 32 seeds at the All England Club after illness and a back injury this season limited her to a 7-9 record entering this tournament.
+Then came a three-setter in the first round last week, adding to the doubts.

+But by the end of the fortnight, there Paolini was during the trophy ceremony, telling Krejcikova: “You play such beautiful tennis.”

 Krejcikova is the eighth woman to leave Wimbledon as the champion in the past eight editions of the event.
 Last year's champion also is from the Czech Republic: unseeded Marketa Vondrousova, who lost in the first round last week.

-The seventh-seeded Paolini was the runner-up at the French Open last month and is the first woman since Serena Williams in 2016 to get to the finals at Roland Garros and Wimbledon in the same season.
+Paolini is the first woman since Serena Williams in 2016 to get to the finals at Roland Garros and Wimbledon in the same season — and the first since Venus Williams in 2002 to lose both.

 Playing coolly and efficiently — seemingly effortlessly — Krejcikova claimed 10 of the first 11 points and quickly owned a double-break lead at 5-1.